Information for users of QOF register and prevalence data

 Further information on the occurrence of mental health problems in Scotland is available on the following websites:

-Introduced in April 2012 for patients aged 50 and over who have been recorded with a fragility fracture after 1st April.
+Introduced in April 2012 for patients aged 50 and over who have been recorded with fragility fracture after 1st April.
 An osteoporotic fragility fractures can cause substantial pain and severe disability, and are associated with decreased life expectancy.
 Osteoporotic fragility fractures occur most commonly in the spine (vertebrae), hip (proximal femur) and wrist (distal radius).
 They also occur in the arm (humerus), pelvis, ribs and other bones.
 Fractures of the hands and feet (for example, metacarpal and metatarsal fractures) are not generally regarded as osteoporotic fragility fractures.
-The 2012/13 QOF-reported prevalence rate for Osteoporosis was 0.1% and is 0.2% in 2013/14 but decreased back to 0.1% in 2014/15.
+The 2012/13 QOF-reported prevalence rate for Osteoporosis was 0.1%, which rose to 0.2% in 2013/14 but decreased back to 0.1% in 2014/15.

 The definition of the palliative care register has changed since it was first introduced in April 2006.
 In 2006/07 and 2007/08 it applied to all practice patients aged 18 and over who were identified as being in need of palliative or supportive care.
 From April 2008, the age restriction was removed so that the register now includes patients of all ages.
 This means that the figures for 2008/09 onwards are not directly comparable with those for earlier years.
 This register is particularly difficult to interpret as by its very nature patients join and leave the list over a short period of time.
 Therefore, the number of patients included on a practice palliative care register is a snapshot of the situation at the time the register was taken (14th February 2007, 14th February 2008, 31st March 2009, 31st March 2010, 31st March 2011 and 31st March 2012 respectively) and may not be a true reflection of practice prevalence throughout the rest of the year.